 Energy Safety Tips

 Consumers have the responsibility to use utility services safely.
 In the case of natural gas and electricity, failure to use services safely can be harmful or fatal.
-The OUCC and IURC encourage consumers to read the following tips carefully.
+Please read the following tips carefully.
 Also, consult with your utility for additional tips and carefully read safety information that may be included in your bills.

 Because natural gas is colorless and odorless in its natural form, utilities add a chemical to the gas so you can easily smell a leak.
 The chemical, mercaptan, smells like rotten eggs and is potent even at small amounts.
 If you smell this odor: